inivekin/abosa/abosa.typ

 #colbreak()
 #code(numbers: true, firstnumber: 416)[```none
-I spy athort much birk and bush that sprout from seeds that sunward crawl, to mask my being under lush might take to task that cornered sprawl.
+Agitating planed-marauder
+osculating many molded
+manifolds trained out of order has me as fodder enfolded.
 A nobler person would assess
 and find to where, or what, their drawn, but nimbler flight's skill I possess,
 I'm spaceborne who's not built for brawn.
+I spy athort much birk and bush that sprout from seeds that sunward crawl, to mask my being under lush might take to task that cornered sprawl.
 Trees seem greener against greying workings of impatient other, forking structures their displaying cover rather than to smother.
-Agitating planed-marauder
-osculating many molded
-manifolds trained out of order took me as fodder enfolded.
 Greener parts I'm trusting over intimmers of machine spirit, from under its focussed hover